The 3 Innovation KPIs to get started with innovation accounting

 We use this framework, for example, as the basis for GroundControl, our software platform to help corporate startups to innovate in a structured and measurable way.

 In this article, we dive into how you could start with innovation accounting by putting the 3 innovation KPIs we talk about into practice today.
-A good start to learn more about innovation accounting is our blogpost on the what, where, and why of innovation accounting.
+A good start to learn more about innovation accounting is our blog post on the innovation accounting framework that Esther and Dan introduced in their book.

 The 3 types of Innovation KPIs

 What we learned is that there are three types of key performance indicators (or KPIs) each company should be tracking to measure innovation performance:

 - Reporting KPIs are connected to Innovation Practice.
 These focus on startup teams, the ideas they are generating, the experiments they are running and the progress they are making from a great idea to scale.
 The questions these KPIs answers are: How fast and how well are my startups innovating?

 - Governance KPIs are connected to Innovation Management.
 The focus here is on helping the company make informed investment decisions based on evidence and innovation stages as part of Portfolio Management.
 This answers: How well is my Innovation Lab, program, or Accelerator doing?